ignite/cli/docs/kb/types.md

 ---
-order: 14
+order: 6
-description: Starport scaffolding types
+description: Reference list of supported types.
 ---

-# Starport scaffolding types
+# Starport Supported Types

-Starport can support different types, like a number, string, bool, etc. This document shows all current types supported into the `starport`.
+Types with CRUD operations are scaffolded with the `starport scaffold` command.

 ## Built-in Types